Bobby Witt Jr. Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks third in MLB.
+- The 9.7 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in the league.

-- The Rangers have a 3.40 team ERA that ranks fifth across all MLB pitching staffs.
+- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.86).

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Rangers surrender the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- The Rangers will look to Eovaldi (1-1) in his third start this season.
+- deGrom gets the start for the Rangers, his fourth of the season.
+He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.

-- His most recent time out came on Friday against the Chicago Cubs, when the righty went 5 2/3 innings, surrendering two earned runs while allowing five hits.
+- His last appearance came on Wednesday against the Kansas City Royals, when the right-hander tossed seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.